iuravic/duktig-core/README.md

 - [exception handler](https://github.com/iuravic/duktig-core/blob/master/src/Core/Exception/Handler/Handler.php),
 - [response sender](https://github.com/iuravic/duktig-core/blob/master/src/Core/Http/ResponseSender.php),

 These core services are registered in core's [`'Config/services.php'`](https://github.com/iuravic/duktig-core/blob/master/src/Config/services.php) file.
-If needed they can be overriden and replaced by your own configuration.
-This is acheived by using the `'skipCoreServices'` config parameter, in which case they must be specified by your own configuration.
+If needed they can be overridden and replaced by your own configuration.
+This is achieved by using the `'skipCoreServices'` config parameter, in which case they must be specified by your own configuration.

 `duktig-core` uses the [Auryn DI container](https://github.com/rdlowrey/auryn) out-of-the-box, or rather the adapter package [`duktig-auryn-adapter`](https://github.com/iuravic/duktig-auryn-adapter) which simply adapts its API to Duktig's [specification](https://github.com/iuravic/duktig-core/blob/master/src/Core/DI/ContainerInterface.php).
 The container can be changed to your own choice.